 Woman pleads guilty to fatally shoving 87-year-old Broadway singing coach

-Lauren Pazienza, 28, will instead serve eight years behind bars
+Lauren Pazienza, 28, will serve eight years in prison - a fraction of the maximum 25 years she would’ve faced if convicted at trial

 Lauren Pazienza, 28, cried in court on Wednesday as she admitted randomly attacking Barbara Maier Gustern on March 10, 2022.
-The beloved singing coach died five days later.
+The singing coach died five days later.

 “Today’s plea holds Pazienza accountable for her deadly actions,” Manhattan District Attorney Alvin Bragg said in a statement.

-However, Ms Gustern’s relatives told The Associated Press they were disappointed with Pazienza’s plea deal.
+However, Gustern’s relatives told The Associated Press said they were disappointed with Pazienza’s plea deal.

-The plea deal and agreed-upon prison sentence is a fraction of the maximum 25 years she would’ve faced if convicted at trial.
+Pazienza will serve eight years in prison - a fraction of the maximum 25 years she would’ve faced if convicted at trial.

+The former event planner originally from Long Island has been behind bars at Rikers Island since a judge revoked her bail in May 2022.
+She is scheduled to be formally sentenced on 29 September.

-On the evening of 10 March, Ms Gustern was standing on the corner of West 28th Street and 8th Avenue in Chelsea, Manhattan, not far from her apartment building.
-She was waiting for a cab to take her to Joe’s Pub at the Public Theater, The New York Times has reported, where a student of hers was performing.
+On the evening of 10 March 2022, Ms Gustern was standing on the corner of West 28th Street and 8th Avenue in Chelsea, Manhattan, not far from her apartment building.

+She was waiting for a cab to take her to Joe’s Pub at the Public Theater, The New York Times reported, where a student of hers was performing.

 At about 9.30pm, someone approached Ms Gustern from behind and shoved her violently to the ground.
 Ms Gustern hit her head on the pavement, leaving a bleeding gash.